ejl1996/2800_202310_DTC20/README.md

 -On terminal command line, the user must type "npm install" in order to install the required dependencies to the local node_modules folder.
 -On terminal command line, the user must type in "npm install --global nodemon" in order to install nodemon on the system path.
 -On terminal command line, the user must type in "nodemon index.js" in order to run the project.
+-The user must open a browser and type in localhost:4000 in order to run the program on their computer

 6. How to use the product (Features):
 -Open the app.
 -Login with one of the credentials provided on passwords.txt.
--Click "Questionnaire Time" button once logged into the app's home page.
+-Click the "Questionnaire Time" button once logged into the app's home page.
 -Go through the questions by choosing answers that you think are the most correct.
 -At the end of the questionnaire, view the total score.
--Click "Recommendations" button at the bottom of the score page.
+-Click the "Recommendations" button at the bottom of the score page.
--Read the "Results" page and click "CLICK FOR RESOURCE" to view resources.
+-Read the "Results" page and click "CLICK FOR RESOURCES!" to view resources.
--Read the resources from the Alzheimer Society of Canada.
+-Read about the resources offered by the Alzheimer Society of Canada.
 -Return back to the app by clicking the backspace button on your browser.
--Click "Return Home" button once back on the app's page.
+-Click the "Return Home" button once back on the app's page.
 -Once back on the home page, click the "Log Out" button to end the session.

 7. Include Credits, References, and Licenses: